pythonwithalex/Spring2015/week3/outline.md

   + an immutable value ?

 + Do Assignment as Class
+  + do rev0 and rev1, then introduce functions before doing rev2 and rev3

 + Functions Introduction
   + mathematical definition of a function: maps input to output, takes arguments and returns a value
   + what this means for us: black box